biodiversity-exploratories-synthesis/.github/profile/README.md

 # Overview of content
 ### Manuals
-- The [**Synthesis dataset manual**](https://github.com/biodiversity-exploratories-synthesis/Synthesis_dataset_manual) helps you to work with the Synthesis datasets.
-It lists pitfalls and specialities you might consider when working with these datasets.
+- The [**Synthesis dataset manual**](https://github.com/biodiversity-exploratories-synthesis/Synthesis_dataset_manual/blob/main/Synthesis%20datasets%20%20How%20to%20use.md) helps you to work with the Synthesis datasets.
+It  provides information and tips on how to handle the datasets and outlines the common issues when analysing these datasets.

 ### Code
+- All code to create synthesis datasets is in their respective folders: [grassland diversity](https://github.com/biodiversity-exploratories-synthesis/Synthesis_dataset_diversity_grassland), [grassland functions](https://github.com/biodiversity-exploratories-synthesis/Synthesis_dataset_functions_grassland), [forest diversity](https://github.com/biodiversity-exploratories-synthesis/Synthesis_dataset_diversity_forest)
-- In [**Useful functions**](https://github.com/biodiversity-exploratories-synthesis/Synthesis_useful_functions) you find a collection of functions we often use ourselves and could prove useful for you, too.
+- In [**useful functions**](https://github.com/biodiversity-exploratories-synthesis/Synthesis_useful_functions) you can find a collection of functions that we often use ourselves and that could be useful when working with Biodiversity Exploratories datasets.
-- All code to create synthesis datasets, you find in the respective folders for [grassland diversity](https://github.com/biodiversity-exploratories-synthesis/Synthesis_dataset_diversity_grassland), [grassland functions](https://github.com/biodiversity-exploratories-synthesis/Synthesis_dataset_functions_grassland), [forest diversity](https://github.com/biodiversity-exploratories-synthesis/Synthesis_dataset_diversity_forest)

 ### Teaching material
-You find that in the [**courses workshops**](https://github.com/biodiversity-exploratories-synthesis/Synthesis_courses_workshops) folder
+Teaching material is in the [**courses workshops**](https://github.com/biodiversity-exploratories-synthesis/Synthesis_courses_workshops) folder.

+# How to contribute
+We welcome any contribution!
+If you want to contribute code (e.g. useful functions), want to report an error or make a suggestion, please do not hesitate to contact us by email, make a pull request via Github or open a Github issue in the repository of interest.